-Sara Levinson was born and raised outside of Pittsburgh, PA.
-Most of her childhood memories are musical.
-She is named after the rather obscure James Taylor song "Sarah Maria" (on JT's Gorilla album).
+Born and raised outside of Pittsburgh, PA, Sara is named after the rather obscure James Taylor song "Sarah Maria" (on JT's Gorilla album).
 Her Dad just forgot to add the "h."

 Sara spent many summers volunteering in Kentucky, where the bluegrass music influenced her writing.
 At age 15, she borrowed her Uncle's guitar, and around age 22 she taught herself the ukulele.
 The first time she tried it, she played for 8 hours straight and forgot to eat.
 It was just too fun to put back down.

 Sara's poetry, non-fiction, and essays have appeared in numerous publications.
 When she's not playing music, she's selling software in the high-tech industry in California.